microclimate-dev2ops/microclimate-dev2ops.github.io/docPages/troubleshooting.md

 When clicking on the gear icon and accessing the Preferences page, changing the Theia option to show all projects and clicking on "Save" might not persist the preference.

 **Workaround:**
 Check that a directory named ".config" exists in the Microclimate workspace.
-If the directory is missing, create it.
-Restart Microclimate and the preference persistence should work.
+If the directory is missing, create it using, for example, Theia.
+Restart Microclimate and the preference is persisted.

 ## Microclimate Node port is an internal IP address and is not accessible
 For IBM Cloud Private clusters built on OpenStack environments, with floating IP addresses, the Microclimate portal Node port that appears in the Helm installation notes and on the IBM Cloud Private Services view might have an IP address that is internal to the IBM Cloud Private cluster.
 This IP address is not accessible in the user's browser.

 **Workaround:**
 You can access Microclimate by replacing the internal IP portion of the Microclimate URL with the external IBM Cloud Private cluster IP address.
 The external IP address can be obtained using the `kubectl cluster-info` command.
 The recommended permanent solution is to specify the `proxy_access_ip` when configuring IBM Cloud Private in an OpenStack environment.
-For more information, see https://www.ibm.com/support/knowledgecenter/en/SSBS6K_2.1.0/installing/config_yaml.html.
+For more information, see [Cluster configuration settings](https://www.ibm.com/support/knowledgecenter/en/SSBS6K_2.1.0/installing/config_yaml.html).

 ## Pods remain stuck in terminating state on IBM Cloud Private 2012 and earlier
 If a pod that uses a GlusterFS PersistentVolume for storage is stuck in the Terminating state after you try to delete it, you must manually delete the pod.
-This is a known issue in IBM Cloud Private 2.0.1.2 and earlier, see https://www.ibm.com/support/knowledgecenter/SSBS6K_2.1.0.1/getting_started/known_issues.html.
+This is a known issue in IBM Cloud Private 2.0.1.2 and earlier, see [Cloud Private Known Issues](https://www.ibm.com/support/knowledgecenter/SSBS6K_2.1.0.1/getting_started/known_issues.html).

 **Workaround:** Upgrade to IBM Cloud Private 2.1.0.3 or run the following command:
 `kubectl -n <namespace> delete pods --grace-period=0 --force <pod_name>`